VilleKokkarinen/SampleJimbos/README.md

-## how to add base game jokers, or cash at the beginning of a run? ->
+## How to add base game jokers, or cash at the beginning of a run? ->
 ```
 	- Open the .exe as an archive with 7-zip
 	- Open up 'back.lua'